3 km Cross Country Running

 So, in high school I didn't bother going to the cross-country team.

-But, now I have decided to start again and I am in year 10.
-I have run district and to my suprise, I came 4th and will be running zones in 6 weeks!
+But, now at age 16, I have decided to start again.
+I have run district and to my surprise, I came 4th and will be running zones in 6 weeks!

 I have never trained for running!